xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 direction = directions::LEFT;
 ```
 At first glance it seems straightforward that the value of the constant `LEFT`
-should be stored in the variable `direction`, however to the parse it is not as
+should be stored in the variable `direction`, however to the parser it is not as
 simple.
 While parsing the identifier `directions`, the parser must search for
 matching EDTs and CSPs.
 In this example, one of both is found.
 Which one should
 the parser return?
 If it returns the EDT, then when the identifier `LEFT` is